lopezelpesado/pre-apprenticeship-learning/week-3/exec-prog/exec-prog-learns.md

 - You can chain `.then()` after promises to do different things with the `n`
 - You can chain a `.then(n => console.log(n))` to then display `n`
 - Browsers display promises as `Promise {<fulfilled>: 5}`
+- "fulfilled" means the promise contains a value

+## 9/7/21

+### JavaScript Concurrency: setInterval and clearInterval

+- `setInterval` will call a function repeatedly at a given interval until we tell it to stop
+- `clearInterval` will stop the given interval
+- `clearInterval` does nothing if called on an expired interval or a non interval
+- If you set then immediately clear an interval, the code won't run
+- If you don't set a delay, it will default to 0 and run as many times as it can
+- Doing this will hurt performance